Monique Wittig: Biography

 Monique Wittig was born in 1935 in Dannemarie, Haut-Rhin, France.
-In 1950 she moved to Paris to study at the Sorbonne.
-In 1964 she published her first novel, L'Opoponax which won her immediate attention in France.
+In 1950, she moved to Paris to study at the Sorbonne.
+In 1964, she published her first novel, L'Opoponax which won her immediate attention in France and won the Prix Médicis.
 After the novel was translated into English, Wittig achieved international recognition.
 She was one of the founders of the Mouvement de libération des femmes (MLF) (Women's Liberation Movement).
-In 1969 she published what is arguably her most influential work, Les Guérillères, which is today considered a revolutionary and controversial source for feminist and lesbian thinkers around the world.
+In 1969, she published what is arguably her most influential work, Les Guérillères, which is today considered a revolutionary and controversial source for feminist and lesbian thinkers around the world.
 Its publication is also considered to be the founding event of French feminism.

 Wittig earned her PhD from the School for Advanced Studies in the Social Sciences, after completing a thesis titled "Le Chantier littéraire".
 Wittig was a central figure in lesbian and feminist movements in France.

 In 1971, she was a founding member of the Gouines rouges ("Red Dykes"), the first lesbian group in Paris.
 She was also involved in the Féministes Révolutionnaires ("Revolutionary feminists"), a radical feminist group.
 She published various other works, some of which include the 1973 Le Corps lesbien (or The Lesbian Body) and the 1976 Brouillon pour un dictionnaire des amantes (or Lesbian Peoples: Material for a Dictionary), which her partner, Sande Zeig, coauthored.

-In 1976 Wittig and Zeig moved to the United States where Wittig focused on producing work of gender theory.
+In 1976, Wittig and Zeig left France due to certain MLF members who sought to "paralyse and destroy lesbian groups."
+Wittig's attempts to create a lesbian-specific group within the radical branch of the MLF was met with resistance; "they almost succeeded in completely destroying me, and they have, yes, chased me out of Paris".
+Wittig and Zeig moved to the United States where Wittig focused on developing gender theory.
 Her works, ranging from the philosophical essay The Straight Mind to parables such as Les Tchiches et les Tchouches, explored the interconnectedness and intersection of lesbianism, feminism, and literary form.
 With various editorial positions both in France and in the United States, Wittig's works became internationally recognized and were commonly published in both French and English.
 She continued to work as a visiting professor in various universities across the nation, including the University of California, Berkeley, Vassar College and the University of Arizona in Tucson.
 She taught a course in materialist thought through Women's Studies programs, wherein her students were immersed in the process of correcting the American translation of The Lesbian Body.
 She died of a heart attack on January 3, 2003.

 Writing style

 Wittig had a materialist approach in her works (evident in Les Guérillères).
 She also demonstrated a very critical theoretical approach (evident in her essay, "One Is Not Born a Woman").

+Wittig also emphasized the role of language in shaping reality.
+She used innovative literary techniques, such as split pronouns (e.g., "j/e" in Le Corps lesbien), to challenge the binary logic of gender and to create new forms of subjectivity.